apache/incubator-knox/books/0.3.0/trouble.md

     log4j.logger.org.apache.http.headers=DEBUG   # Use this logger to increase the debugging of Apache HTTP header. log4j.logger.org.apache.http.wire=DEBUG      # Use this logger to increase the debugging of Apache HTTP wire traffic.

+### Filing Bugs ###

+h2.
+Filing bugs

+Bugs can be filed using [Jira](https://issues.apache.org/jira/browse/KNOX).
+Please include the results of this command below in the Environment section.
+Also include the version of Hadoop being used.

+    java -jar bin/server.jar -version